thegetty/quire-docs/content/documentation/getting-started.md

 The `themes` directory contains one or more {{< q-glossary "themes" >}} that define the structure and style of the Quire publication.
 When using the `quire new` command-in the Quire CLI, the default theme is `quire-starter-theme`.
 Read more in [*Customizing Styles*](/guide/styles-customization/).

-## Creating a Publication Outline
+## Create a Publication Outline

 It is a good idea to start any project by creating a basic outline of your publication.
 The way you organize the Markdown files in the `content` directory of your project will define the structure of your publication and how the *Table of Contents* is organized.

-Here’s an outline showing the ordering, organization, and file naming for a sample publication:
+Here’s an outline showing the order, organization, and file names for a sample publication:

 ```md
 📄 cover.md